Hypercubical manifolds in homotopy type theory: Introduction

-\paragraph{Defining the hypercubical manifold in homotopy type theory} Over recent years, a variant of dependent type theory, homotopy type theory~\cite{hottbook}, has been introduced.
-In this setting, types can be interpreted as homotopy types, \ie spaces up to deformation, thus allowing for performing constructions on spaces in a synthetic way.
-Advanced versions of this type theory (such as the one implemented in cubical Agda~\cite{vezzosi2021cubical}) feature higher inductive types (HITs) which allow higher constructors in the definition of types, corresponding to attaching cells like in CW-complexes.
-Our goal in this paper is to define the hypercubical manifold in homotopy type theory and show that it satisfies the expected properties: in particular, we will show the equivalence of the two above definitions within the theory.
+\paragraph{Defining the hypercubical manifold in homotopy type theory} In recent years, a variant of dependent type theory, \emph{homotopy type theory}, has been introduced~\citep{hottbook}.
+In this setting, types can be interpreted as homotopy types, \ie spaces up to homotopy equivalence, thus allowing one to perform constructions on spaces in a synthetic way.
+Alternative versions of this type theory, such as the one implemented in Cubical Agda~\citep{vezzosi2021cubical}, allow for a generic implementation of higher inductive types (HITs), where one can use higher constructors in the definition of types, corresponding to attaching cells as in CW-complexes.
+Our goal in this paper is to define the hypercubical manifold in homotopy type theory (as well as higher-dimensional variants) and show that it satisfies the expected properties: in particular, we will show the equivalence of the above two definitions within the theory.

-The hypercubical manifold can easily be constructed as a HIT~\cite{dylan} by generalizing the well-known constructions for simple spaces such as the torus~\cite{vezzosi2021cubical}, which essentially consists in translating the standard description \cref{hm-def-cw} of the space as a CW-complex.
+The hypercubical manifold can easily be constructed as a HIT~\citep{dylan} by translating the standard description \cref{hm-def-cw} of the space as a CW-complex (many types corresponding to traditional spaces can be defined in this way~\cite[Section 2.4]{vezzosi2021cubical}).
 However, constructing $\HM$ as a quotient of the 3-sphere by an action of $Q$, following the second definition \cref{hm-def-quotient}, seems difficult to achieve, because there is no direct way of defining such an action.
-Namely, we would need to have a \emph{coherent} description of it, that is as a map~$\phi:\B Q\to\U$ where $\B Q$ is a type representing internally the group $Q$ (this is called a \emph{delooping} of~$Q$) and~$\U$ is the universe of all types, whose elements can be thought here as spaces.
-Classical definitions of $\B Q$ (as a type of $Q$-torsors, or as an Eilenberg-Maclane space~\cite{licata2014eilenberg}) have an universal property that only allows eliminating to groupoids.
-However, there is no groupoid subtype of the universe containing~$\S3$, because~$\S3$ is not $n$-truncated for any~$n$, and thus we cannot resort to this universal property to construct the map~$\phi:\B Q\to\U$.
+In order to do so, we would need to have a \emph{coherent} description of it, that is as a map~$\phi:\B Q\to\U$ where $\B Q$ is a type internally representing the group $Q$ (this is called a \emph{delooping} of~$Q$) and~$\U$ is the universe of all types, whose elements can be thought of here as spaces.
+Classical definitions of $\B Q$ (as a type of $Q$-torsors~\citep{warn2023eilenberg}, or as an Eilenberg-MacLane space~\citep{licata2014eilenberg}) have a universal property that only allows one to eliminate into groupoids, and there is thus no direct way of defining the map~$\phi$ because $\S3$ is not $n$-truncated, for any~$n$.